HermannKroll/CORD19BiomedicalNERDataset/README.md

 ## Files
 This repository contains two dumps:
+CORD19 - Version 30:
+- [Entity Mentions in titles and abstracts (V30)](https://1drv.ms/u/s!ArDgbq3ak3Zuh5t0gMLGB-B9RVP2Vg?e=rGkTCO) contains entity mentions within documents' titles and abstracts only
+- [Entity Mentions in full texts (V30)](https://1drv.ms/u/s!ArDgbq3ak3Zuh5t2-BBUKPwr0evppg?e=xDSJtF) contains all entity mentions within the titles, abstracts and document body texts
+- [Metadata.csv (V30)](https://1drv.ms/u/s!ArDgbq3ak3Zuh5t1HgjSwhILXHTiNA?e=fGrf6b) contains metadata of all files.
+This file is included in the original CORD19 dump.
+The SHA column contains the SHAs of the pdf scans which we use as the identifier for the files.
+These SHAs are also the original file names of the JSON parses.

 CORD19 - Version 22:
 - [Entity Mentions in titles and abstracts (V22)](https://1drv.ms/u/s!ArDgbq3ak3Zuh5swZCUL9wNeG7G8tw?e=a4cKch) contains entity mentions within documents' titles and abstracts only